 The extensive curriculum is taught by expert faculty members who empower students with a deep understanding of tax laws and policies and teach them to analyze proposals for tax reform.

 The program is conveniently located at USF’s Downtown Campus in the heart of San Francisco’s financial district and at the San Francisco offices of Andersen Tax, so that working professionals can easily participate.
 A unique partnership with Andersen Tax provides the opportunity for Andersen managers and associates to earn their LLM in Taxation conveniently, and all students have the opportunity to take courses with Andersen managers and associates to develop and hone their skills and maximize career and networking opportunities.
 Online courses are also offered, allowing students the ultimate flexibility to earn their degree in a way that works for them.
-The program is offered to full- and part-time students.
+The program is offered to full- and part-time students..

 Students in the LLM in International Transactions and Comparative Law program, offered exclusively to foreign lawyers, may choose to focus on international commercial and business transactions law or on an in-depth study of a particular area of U.S. law.
 Students pursuing either track may tailor their education by selecting from many recommended and elective courses.
 The program equips students with a firm grounding in legal theory and practical skills to pursue their legal careers in the US and abroad.